civicmapper/culvert-toolkit/README.md

 *NOTE: this repository is work-in-progress*

-The Culvert Analysis Toolkit is an Inlet + Culvert Peak-Flow and Capacity Calculator that runs in ArcGIS Pro and uses a TR-55 Model and parameters derived from geospatial data.
+The Culvert Analysis Toolkit is a collection of GIS tools designed to support analysis of culvert performance within their watershed.
+It uses a [TR-55 Model](https://www.nrcs.usda.gov/Internet/FSE_DOCUMENTS/stelprdb1044171.pdf) and parameters derived from geospatial data to calculate peak-flow and culvert capacity.

-This software encompasses work originally developed by the Cornell Soil & Water Lab (on GitHub @ [github.com/SoilWaterLab](https://github.com/SoilWaterLab))
+This software encompasses work originally developed by the Cornell Soil & Water Lab (on GitHub @ https://github.com/SoilWaterLab)

 ## Installation and Use